marioscrock/java-reasoning/README.md

 * **Static Analysis**
    * Let the user add other axioms (parsing from file) to generated knowledge base
    * Let the user interactively ask DL queries to the reasoner synched with the knowledge base
+* **Inter-software consistency**
+  * Mapping a Java application model to an ontology enables the possibility to describe inter-software consistency constraints between data models of different applications.
+  * Exploiting the reasoner backend to manage semantics from different applications mapped to the same ontology makes possible to check also at runtime consistency of their integration.

 ## How to run the demo ##